jackewings/All-NBA-Prediction/README.md

 ## Project Structure

-- `data/` - Raw and processed datasets
+- `data/` – Contains raw and cleaned datasets used for model training and evaluation
-- `models/` - Saved trained models and threshold values
+- `models/` – Stores serialized models and optimal threshold values
-- `notebooks/` - Jupyter notebooks for data prep, modeling, and evaluation
+- `notebooks/` – Jupyter notebooks for exploratory data analysis, model development, and evaluation
-- `src/` - Supporting scripts
+- `.gitignore` – Specifies intentionally untracked files and directories to be excluded from version control
+- `README.md` – Provides a high-level overview of the project, methodology, and usage instructions
+- `app.py` – Streamlit app script for running the interactive All-NBA prediction interface
-- `requirements.txt` - Python dependencies
+- `requirements.txt` – Lists Python packages and dependencies required to run the project

 ## How to Use